warrenk0126/WK-Day-Planner/README.md

 # WK-Day-Planner

+User can write comments into rows segmented into hours from 9AM to 5PM, typicaly office hours.
+Saved comments are persistent.

 All acceptance criteria have been met

 TODO comments have been left in place to identify which function corresponds to which criteria